Themis

-In Greek mythology and religion, Themis (/ˈθiːmᵻs/; Θέμις) She is the goddess of justice, law, custom, order, truth and wisdom, was one of the Titans, the children of Uranus (Sky) and Gaia (Earth), and the second wife of Zeus.
+In Greek mythology and religion, Themis (/ˈθiːmᵻs/; Θέμις) is the goddess and personification of justice, divine order, law, and custom.
+She is one of the twelve Titan children of Gaia and Uranus, and the second wife of Zeus.
+She is associated with oracles and prophecies, including the Oracle of Delphi.

 Name

 Themis means "divine law" rather than human ordinance, literally "that which is put in place", from the Greek verb títhēmi (τίθημι), meaning "to put."

 To the ancient Greeks she was originally the organizer of the "communal affairs of humans, particularly assemblies."
 Moses Finley remarked of themis, as the word was used by Homer in the 8th century BCE, to evoke the social order of the 10th- and 9th-century Greek Dark Ages:

 Themis is untranslatable.
 A gift of the gods and a mark of civilized existence, sometimes it means right custom, proper procedure, social order, and sometimes merely the will of the gods (as revealed by an omen, for example) with little of the idea of right.

 Finley adds, "There was themis—custom, tradition, folk-ways, mores, whatever we may call it, the enormous power of 'it is (or is not) done'."

 In the Hymn to Apollo, Themis is referred to as "Ichnaea", meaning "Tracker".